nemozny/wetter3/README.md

 Wetter3 is a mobile frontend built on top of [https://www.wetter3.de](https://www.wetter3.de).

 Wetter3 is a weather chart application built with Vue 3, Ionic, and Capacitor.
-It provides an interactive way to view weather data, including zooming, panning, and selecting different map types.
+It provides an interactive way to view weather maps.

 ## Features

 - **Interactive Weather Charts**: View and interact with weather charts.
-- **Zoom and Pan**: Easily zoom in/out and pan across charts.
 - **Date Navigation**: Navigate weather data by selecting specific dates.
 - **Responsive Design**: Optimized for both mobile and desktop devices.
 - **Dark Mode Support**: Automatically adapts to system theme settings.
+- **Progressive Web Application**: Build using Vite

 ### Install dependencies:
 ```